Georges Gillet: Biography

 Born into a musical family in Louviers on 17 May 1854, Gillet and his brother, cellist and composer, Ernest Gillet (1856–1940) were musical prodigies.
 Gillet began studying the oboe when he was twelve and, less than a year later, entered the Paris Conservatory to study with Charles Colin.
 After receiving the premier prix at 15 years old, he graduated in 1869.
 After graduating, he held oboe positions with the Comédie-Italienne, Concerts Colonne, Orchestre de la Société des Concerts du Conservatoire, Opéra-Comique, and the Paris Opera, as well as a longtime teaching position at the Paris Conservatory from 1881 to 1919.
 In addition to orchestra and teaching positions, Gillet was a founding member of the Société de Musique de Chambre pour Instruments à Vent (Chamber Music Society for Wind Instruments) with Paul Taffanel, Charles-Paul Turban, and Camille Saint-Saëns which premiered works by Charles Gounod, Lefebvre, Saint-Saëns, and Wolfgang Amadeus Mozart.
 Gillet was well respected in 19th Century France, with his nephew Fernand later stating that his sound, technique and reed making were "the envy of all".
 Gillet died February 8, 1920, at the age of 65, and was buried in the Montmartre Cemetery.

 Paris Conservatory

 Gillet started at the conservatory in October 1881.
 As a teacher, two of Gillet's notable students were his nephew, Fernand Gillet and Marcel Tabuteau.
 Tabuteau used his teacher's methods to adapt a new playing style in America.
 Other students included two principal oboists of the Boston Symphony Orchestra, Albert Weiss and Georges Longy; Alfred Barthel, principal of the Chicago Symphony; Louis Speyer and Alexandre Duvoir.
 Gillet is credited with introducing vibrato at the Paris Conservatory as well as teaching students to warm up by playing three chromatic scales in thirds in any given practice session.
 While at the conservatory, Gillet composed a set of etudes, Etudes pur L'enseignement Superieur du Hautbois.
-Gillet cared greatly about his students, so his life became increasingly strained when three of them were killed in World War I. Gillet retired due to health reasons in 1919.
+Gillet cared greatly about his students, so his life became increasingly strained when three of them were killed in World War I. Gillet retired for health reasons in 1919.